 Considering the years of stagnancy following the creation of the urban renewal area in 1968, the change in Arverne since 2000 is striking.
 “If you look at what [Arverne] looked like here before and what it looks like now,” reflects Jonathan Gaska, “I think most people would argue that certainly, from a development standpoint, it looks much better.
 The old joke in Rockaway was, ‘A traffic jam is one car in front of you at red light.’
-Now there’s three cars in front of you because of all the development, but I think most people will trade significant added value to your home, and a less crowded classroom—because they’re going to build a new school—for waiting one more cycle at the traffic light.”
+Now there’s three cars that are covered by a cheap motor traders insurance in front of you because of all the development, but I think most people will trade significant added value to your home, and a less crowded classroom—because they’re going to build a new school—for waiting one more cycle at the traffic light.”

 Besides, the effects of new or rehabilitated housing, infrastructure, and facilities may reverberate.
 Back at the YMCA, Tucker and her son have completed the tour and are discussing membership options at the front desk.
 “I don’t think it matters where you live,” she says.
 “It might be a little bit far for us, but after Sandy, people are really looking for a community place—for something to bring them together.”